SmithEcophysLab/biol43506350_spring2023/notes/notes_02.07.2023.md

 4. Discussion of Atkin and Tjoelker (2003)

 ## Homework
-- Read TBD.
+- Read Posch et al. (2019).
 The full citation and link can be found in the [Readings](../readings) folder.
 	- complete feedback
 - Complete Miniquiz 2, 3, and 4